THOMASELOVE/500-classes-2025/class03/README.md

 4. Schematics for other Propensity Methods in “simple” studies
 5. An Introduction to The SUPPORT / Right Heart Catheterization Study
 6. Lab 1 (How did it go?)
-    - The Answer Sketch for Lab 1 will be posted to our Shared Google Drive once everyone has turned it in.
+    - The Answer Sketch for Lab 1 is now available on our Shared Google Drive.
 7. Rosenbaum Chapter 4

+## Announcements

+1. The [Lab 1](https://thomaselove.github.io/500-2025/lab1.html) answer sketch is posted to our Shared Google Drive.
+Thanks to everyone for submitting it on time.
+I really appreciate that.

 ## References from Today's Class